andrefilipefmsilva/NeuroEvolutionary-Algorithms-For-Prediction/README.md

 # NeuroEvolution
-Project for Neural and Evolutionary Learning course
+**Project for Neural and Evolutionary Learning course at Nova IMS**

 Utilizing Genetic Programming to infer milk components